Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 });
 ```

-### 5.1.2 Search for add device
+### 5.1.2 Search and add device
 ```
 【description】
 After the device is found, the status of the device is detected.
-If automatic addition is not supported, the add interface is called.
+If automatic addition is not supported, you should call interface to add device.
-If auto-add is supported, wait for the mqtt message to add or fail successfully.
+If automatic addition is supported, waiting for the mqtt message to verify it's successful or fail.
 There may be a delay in the mqtt message.
-In order to improve the experience, you can periodically call the getDeviceList () interface and check whether there are more new devices to determine whether the addition was successful.
+In order to improve the experience, you can periodically call the getDeviceList() and check whether there are more new devices to determine whether the addition was successful.

 [Function call]